jshgyn/Tea-CMS/README.md

 ## Why reinvent the wheel?

-I wanted to understand how the wheel worked.
+I wanted to understand how the wheel worked!